 for private data.

-Planned Post I've now built sites using a variety of static generation methods and participated in wikis and other's CMS systems, and was hosting a Plone instance (dynamic CMS), so I've decided, after a bit of Plone shakeout to post in September a comparison of the different (and similar) trials and tribulations of using open source solutions for dynamic vs static web content management.
+I've now built sites using a variety of static generation methods, participated in wikis and other's CMS systems, and was hosting a Plone instance (dynamic CMS), so I've decided to post a comparison of the different (and similar) trials and tribulations of using open source solutions for dynamic vs static web content management.